jakubvalenta/covid-berlin-data/README.md

 [covid_berlin_data_incl_hospitalized.csv](./covid_berlin_data_incl_hospitalized.csv)

-**UPDATE: Since August 31, the data is missing the number of deaths, hospitalized patients and ICU patients, because the city [stopped publishing](https://www.berlin.de/sen/gpg/service/presse/2020/pressemitteilung.983232.php) the press releases that were the source of this data.**
+**UPDATE: Since August 31, the data is missing the number of hospitalized patients and ICU patients, because the city [stopped publishing](https://www.berlin.de/sen/gpg/service/presse/2020/pressemitteilung.983232.php) the press releases that were the source of this data.**